UK mitochondrial disease trials and research studi… Page 2

 GYM – Generate Your Muscle study

-This study will investigate whether stem cell therapy can potentially be used to reduce the levels of m.3243A>G mutation in the muscles.
+This study will investigate whether stem cell therapy can potentially be used to reduce the levels of m.3243A>G mutation in the muscles in mitochondrial disease patients.

 Study status: